openaps/AndroidAPSdocs/docs/EN/Usage/Automation.md

 ### Workflow examples

-#### If activity (e.g. walking or running) is detected, then set a high TT.
+#### Example 1: If activity (e.g. walking or running) is detected, then set a high TT.
 And if activity ends, then wait 20 minutes and then cancel TT

 ![Automate HTTP request](../images/automate-app1.png)